jpc-mdb/cosmosdb-mongodbapi-sizing-script/README.md

 # cosmosdb-mongodbapi-sizing-script
 # Overview

-A script to iterate through all databases in a CosmosDB MongoDB API's account.
+A script to iterate through all databases in a CosmosDB MongoDB API's cluster.

-This script will pull storage usage, index usage and collections information including the number of indexes from an Azure account.
+This script will pull storage usage, index usage, total requests for the last 90 days and collections information including the number of indexes and documents from an Azure account.

 # Prerequisites

-You must have a valide Azure account in order to access the data from CosmosDB.
+You must have a valide Azure account in order to access the data from Azure CosmosDB.

 Once you have an account, follow these steps on a computer running Mac OS (this was successfully tested on v11.6):

-1. Install Powershell via HomeBrew or the [Visual Studio Code extensions](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)
+1. Install Powershell via Homebrew or the [Visual Studio Code extensions](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)
 ```
 brew install --cask powershell
 ```